sandoche/NaivecoinStake-Proof-of-Stake-Website/_i18n/en/_posts/2018-08-04-05-Transaction-relaying.md

 As the transactions are already validated, before they are added to the pool, we are not doing any further validations at this points.

 ## Updating the transaction pool
-As new blocks with transactions are mined to the blockchain, we must revalidate the transaction pool every time a new block is found.
+As new blocks with transactions are minted to the blockchain, we must revalidate the transaction pool every time a new block is found.
 It is possible that the new block contains transactions that makes some of the transactions in the pool invalid.
 This can happen if for instance:

-* The transaction that was in the pool was mined (by the node itself or by someone else)
+* The transaction that was in the pool was minted (by the node itself or by someone else)
 * The unspent transaction output that is referred in the unconfirmed transaction is spent by some other transaction

 The transaction pool will be updated with the following code: